 2023

-12 x 1, Galleries Association Hamburg, with Tom Reichstein Contemporary, Jupiter First Floor, Hamburg
+12 x 1, Galleries Association Hamburg, with Tom Reichstein Contemporary, Solo Show, Jupiter First Floor, Hamburg

-Verstrickt, Zerbröckelt (Entangled, Crumbled), Tom Reichstein Contemporary, Hamburg
+Verstrickt, Zerbröckelt (Entangled, Crumbled), Group Show, Tom Reichstein Contemporary, Hamburg

 2022